mfem/web/src/integration.md

 restrict ourselves to integrating polynomials then a specific order would produce an exact result and a higher order would only incur additional effort.
-However, skewed or curved elements can introduce a rational polynomial factor through the Jacobian of the element transformation.
+However, skewed or curved elements can introduce a rational polynomial factor through the inverse Jacobian of the element transformation.
 Furthermore, non-trivial material coefficients can introduce factors with arbitrary functional forms.
 Useful rules of thumb for linear and bilinear form integration orders are: